geostyler/geostyler/README.md

 npm link geostyler
 ```

-When working with npm link it may happen that some tools like webpack or typescript don't know how to resolve packages that are used in booth packages (in this case `geostyler` and `geostyler-style`).
+When working with npm link it may happen that some tools like webpack or typescript don't know how to resolve packages that are used in both packages (in this case `geostyler` and `geostyler-style`).
 So we have to configure this in the `geostyler-demo`:

-Replace `rootDird` with `rootDirs` and add the linked packages to the `rootDirs` in `tsconfig.json`.
-If you link some parsers too just add them aswell.
+Replace `rootDir` with `rootDirs` and add the linked packages to the `rootDirs` in `tsconfig.json`.
+If you link some parsers too just add them as well.

 ```diff
 --- a/tsconfig.json